praveen-bhosle/iris_Ruby_on_Rails_mirror/week_4/authorization-2.md

 With `devise` and `cancancan` setup, we can now define authorization rules for our application.

-1. Next, we need to create a migration to update our forms table (You may want to delete everything in your database  before running this migration).
+1. We need to create a migration to update our forms table (You may want to delete everything in your database before running this migration).
     * Run the following command in the terminal:
         ```bash
         rails generate migration AddUserRefToForms